munki/createOSXinstallPkg/README.md

   8. Create an `index.sproduct` file and an `OSInstallAttr.plist` in the `OS X Install Data` directory.
 These are also used by the OS X Installer.
   9. Set a variable in nvram that the OS X Installer uses to find the product install info after reboot.
   10. Use the `bless` command to cause the Mac to boot from the kernel files copied to the `OS X Install Data` directory.
+  11. If the target volume is a Core Storage or Apple RAID volume, setup/update boot helper partitions (these are the ones that show up as type "Apple_Boot" in the output of `diskutil list`).

-Since most of the work is done with a postflight script, and since that script may need to do a lengthy copy of almost 4GB of data (if the package is not on the target volume), you may see a long delay at the "Running package scripts" stage of installation.
+Since most of the work is done with a postflight script, and since that script may need to do a lengthy copy of around 4GB of data (if the package is not on the target volume), you may see a long delay at the "Running package scripts" stage of installation.
 This is normal.
 (Annoyingly, the Installer.app displays "Install time remaining: Less than a minute" for several minutes during this stage.)

 The next step would be to reboot, but the postflight script does not do this; it just exits.
 The package is marked as requiring a reboot, so whatever mechanism is used to install the package is responsible for rebooting as soon as possible after the install.

-Upon reboot, the machine boots and runs the OS X Installer just as if you had run the "Install Mac OS X Lion" or "Install OS X Mountain Lion" application manually.
+Upon reboot, the machine boots and runs the OS X Installer just as if you had run the "Install Mac OS X Lion" or "Install OS X El Capitan" application manually.
 It creates or updates a "Recovery HD" partition and installs OS X on the target volume, displaying the OS X Installer GUI.
 When installation is complete, the machine reboots a second time, this time booting from the new OS X installation.

 ####Preinstall checks